The History of Camouflage in the United States Military

 One such innovation is the introduction of camouflage to the uniforms of our service members.

-The Origins of U.S. Military Camouflage and Its Evolution
+The Origins of U.S. Military Camouflage and Its Evolution: When Was Camo Invented?

 One of the earliest and most basic examples of the use of camouflage came during the Spanish-American War (1898).
 The jackets for military members at that time were a vibrant blue color that made them extremely easy targets for the Spanish snipers.
 So, to lessen the snipers' ability to spot them at greater distances during their approach to battle, the soldiers came up with the simple battlefield innovation of rubbing brown mud onto their uniforms to make them blend in with their surroundings.
 Quick thinking on their part to be sure.